odinssecrets/qemu_gdbstub_multithread_testing/README.md

 ## README

-This repo is a simple test of for multithreading on qemu with usermode emulation.
+This repo is a simple test for multithreading on qemu with usermode emulation.
 Testing was done with an x86 host and a ppc guest, but it should be trivial to convert these files to work on other architectures.